 Note: While the R-value for a material is typically given per inch, the RSI is typically given per millimeter, so please be aware that the R-Values and RSI values for the materials in the following R-value table are not for equivalent thicknesses.

-Note: The R-values given for roof coverings such as shingles or membranes are totals for typical installed thicknesses of those materials.
+Note: Our R-value table provides R-values for roof coverings such as roof shingles and single-ply roof membranes.
+These R-values are the totals for the typical as-installed thicknesses of those materials.
 They are not R-values per inch for the material.

 |R-Value of Roofing Materials and Building Insulation|

 |Material||R-Value per Inch (ft²·°F·hr/BTU)||RSI per Millimeter (K·m²/W)||R-Value for TYPICAL INSTALLED Thickness

 |Built-up Roof Membrane, Gravel-Surfaced (Membrane and Gravel Only)||0.33||National Roofing Contractors Association|